richardgaywood/paydata.org/content/sprawlrunners/characters/skills.md

 * Gambling (Smarts): Skill and familiarity with games of chance.
 * Healing (Smarts): The ability to treat and heal Wounds and diseases, and decipher forensic evidence.
 Note that dealing with cyberware systems might also need Electronics and/or Repair, depending on what you're doing.
 * Survival (Smarts): How to find food, water, or shelter (including in urban environments).
-* Thievery (Agility): Sleight of hand, pickpocketing, lockpicking, setting/disabling traps, and other such dubious feats of legerdemain.
+* Thievery (Agility): Sleight of hand, pickpocketing, lockpicking, setting/disabling traps, and other such ethically dubious feats of legerdemain.

 ## Social skills